-As of September 14, 2017, there are seven members of the Turkish Americans community running for elected office in 2017-2018 that we know of.
+As of January 1, 2018, there are three members of the Turkish American community running for elected office in 2018.
 We expect more Turkish Americans to run for office, and we will continue to update you as we learn of any new candidates.

 Lauren Arikan, wife of Turkish American Yusuf Arikan, is running for the House of Delegates in Maryland’s 7th District in the Republican Primary on June 26, 2018.
 The Arikans live with their three children in Jarrettsville, Maryland on their 8-acre farm where they raise poultry and dairy goats.
 They own and manage an accounting and staffing firm, Arikan Accounting.
 Lauren also owns and operates an investment company, Arikan Investments.